RadinFardkh/Sign-Language-Detection-Using-ISLR101/README.md

 # Sign-Language-Detection-Using-ISLR101

-This project still has not been ended and therefore may not accept any pull requests for now.
+This project still has not been ended and therefore will not accept any pull requests for now.